lzychowski/Angular-TypeScript-CSharp-AJAX-Multipage-Sample/README.md

 # Angular/TypeScript/C#/AJAX Multipage Sample

 This sample of code is meant to demonstrate how to use AngularJS with TypeScript to fetch data via AJAX in a C# MVC environment.
+It also allows sending route data via AJAX to a method in C# BaseController that will find the route and redirect the user to that route.

 What is provided:
 - AngularJS Controller